Mel Bochner: Exhibitions

 In 1995, Yale University Art Gallery organized a retrospective, Mel Bochner: Thought Made Visible 1966–1973.
 The exhibit traveled to Brussels and Munich and was accompanied by the publication of a catalog.
 For his solo show at Sonnabend Gallery in New York in 2000, Bochner layered German and English versions of a text from Wittgenstein.
 In her review of the show for Art in America, Eleanor Heartney wrote:

 In Bochner's work, perception constantly trumps idea, reaffirming the artist's belief that the sensuous is an essential element in even the most conceptual art.

 In 2004, Bochner's work was exhibited in the Whitney Biennial and was part of OpenSystems: Rethinking Art c.
 1970 at London's Tate Modern in 2005.

 In 2006, "Mel Bochner: Drawing from Four Decades" traveled to the Birmingham Museum of Art (July 9–September 30, 2006), Weatherspoon Art Museum (October 15–December 23, 2006), and San Diego Museum of Art (January 13–March 18, 2007).

 In 2008, Bochner initiated a four-year painting series titled BLAH!
 BLAH!
 BLAH! after the motif of the textual content of the works.

 In 2011, a retrospective of his work was held at the National Gallery of Art in Washington D.C.

 A survey of Mel Bochner's work - entitled Mel Bochner: If the Colour Changes, was held at Whitechapel Gallery, London, Haus der Kunst, Munich, and Museu de Arte Contemporânea de Serralves, Porto during 2012.
 Tracing nearly 50 years of work, this exhibition commences with "Blah, Blah, Blah" (2011) a huge painting that encapsulates Bochner's ongoing fascination with language and color.
 The exhibition is accompanied by a first comprehensive monograph, published by Ridinghouse, with essays by Achim Borchardt-Hume, Briony Fer, João Fernandes, Mark Godfrey, and Ulrich Wilmes.

-In 2015, Mount Holyoke College Art Museum hosted the exhibition, "Mel Bochner: Illustrating Philsophy," and a videotaped conversation between Bochner and Thomas E. Wartenberg, a philosophy professor at Mount Holyoke.
+In 2015, Mount Holyoke College Art Museum hosted the exhibition, "Mel Bochner: Illustrating Philosophy," and a videotaped conversation between Bochner and Thomas E. Wartenberg, a philosophy professor at Mount Holyoke.

 In 2024, “Mel Bochner: Words Mean Everything – From the Collections of Jordan D. Schnitzer and His Family Foundation”, opened at The Schnitzer Collection in Portland, Oregon.